Santa Fe Grande

-The Santa Fe Grande is a New Mexico chile pepper, also known as "Yellow hot chili pepper" and the "Guero chili pepper", is a very prolific cultivar used in the Southwestern United States.
+The Santa Fe Grande is a New Mexico chile pepper, also known as "Yellow hot chili pepper" and the "Güero chili pepper", is a prolific cultivar used in the Southwestern United States.
 The plants are resistant to tobacco mosaic virus.

-The conical, blunt fruits are about 2 in long. they ripen from a pale yellow to a bright orange or fiery red.
+The conical, blunt fruits are about 2 in long.
+They ripen from a pale yellow to a bright orange or fiery red.

-The peppers grow upright on 24" chile plants.
-Santa Fe Grande's fruit have a slightly sweet taste and are fairly mild in pungency.
+The peppers grow upright on 24" chili plants.
+Santa Fe Grande's fruits have a slightly sweet taste and are fairly mild in pungency.
 Fresno chile peppers are of the Santa Fe Grande group.